-You do not need to pre-certify a normal delivery at a network facility.
+You do not need to pre-certify a vaginal delivery at a network facility.
+Further, if your baby stays after you are discharged, then your physician must contact us for precertification of additional days for your baby.

 • If your treatment needs to be extended